Edgenius/PlatoDocSite/content/pdf-form-builder/p20-editing-options.md

 +++
-title = "Editing Options"
+title = "Form Editing Options" weight = 20
-weight = 10
 +++

 In form builder toolbar, press "Add" button, it has an `edit option` item in the popup menu.